 2. Used Tea or Coffee Grounds

-Used tea or coffee grounds can lower your soil pH, although it can’t do a big change in soil pH, as most of its acidity gets removed after brewing.
+Used tea or coffee grounds can lower your soil pH, although they can’t make a big change in soil pH, as most of its acidity gets removed after brewing.
 But you should use it constantly to see some changes.
-It also contains many nutrients and trace elements like Nitrogen, Potassium, Phosphorous, Magnesium and Copper, which are essential for healthy growth of every plant.
-Using it also deter insects like fire ants and snail away.

 Raising pH Level to Make Soil Slightly Acidic or Alkaline

-Adding limestone to raise your soil pH is another good option, more effective than wood ash.
-But you do not get the added benefits of trace elements available in the wood ash.
-If you have a big garden, use drop spreader to add it in soil, in a small garden simply add it manually.
+Adding limestone to raise your soil pH is another good option.
+If you have a big garden, use a drop spreader to add it to the soil.
+In a small garden, simply add it manually.

 Points to Remember

-- Don’t apply any of these at the same time with a fertilizer in the same spreader.
+- Don’t apply any of these simultaneously with fertilizer in the same spreader.

-- If you are not sure about the exact level of your soil pH, don’t add too much quantity of any of the contents.
+- If you are unsure about the exact soil pH level, don’t add too much quantity of any of the contents.

-- Areas that receive good rainfall and have cold climate have slightly acidic to acidic soil.
+- Areas with good rainfall and a cold climate have slightly acidic to acidic soil.

-- Areas having less rainfall, remains dry or come under tropics have neutral to alkaline soil.
+- Areas having less rainfall remain dry or come under the tropics have neutral to alkaline soil.